25th May 2021

 When I was able to reflect on the episode later it was interesting to note the impact Haig’s words had on me in that heightened state.
 I felt as though my ailing brain was hooked up to electricity and each word; PANIC; STRESS; MOUNTING; ESCALATING; ATTACK were like shocks to my system.

 The words we speak are like spells we cast.
-They have true power over our experience because on the most basic level they alter our perception of an experience.
-After that episode subsided I thought “Well, that was f*ucking terrifying” which was nearly enough to reactivate the spiralling anxiety.
+They have true power over our experience because, on the most basic level, they alter our perception of an experience.
+After that episode subsided I thought “Well, that was terrifying” which was nearly enough to reactivate the spiralling anxiety.
 I tried a reframing technique.
 I thought “Well, that was unpleasant but manageable”.
 And it’s not a lie, it was manageable in that it passed, I weathered it without psychiatric intervention and prescription medication which is a good outing given my past track record.
-Sidenote: If you have ‘managed’ your episode WITH psychiatric intervention and prescription medication, it’s still managing it so whoohoo go you.
+Sidenote: If you have ‘managed’ your episode WITH psychiatric intervention and prescription medication, it’s still managing it so woohoo, go you.

 “Jesus Christ, do you need to go back to John Of God’s?
 Would you think of medication again?”

 Not the response I was looking for and nearly enough to bring on another episode.
 It was like bringing my garbage fire to someone who then tried to put it out by pouring petrol over it.

 Being met with her anxiety gave me anxiety squared and I had to go running immediately to run off some of the terribly jangling panic hangover.